TYPES OF HISTORY RESEARCH

 These are the peer reviewed articles and scholarly books that historians write after they have worked with the primary sources -- and consulted other secondary articles or books.

 Historiography: Historiography is the study of how historians have interpreted historical events throughout time.
-One way of doing this comparative interpretation, is looking for bibliographies on a subject or using the keyword "historiography" in Library Search or an online scholarly database such as Historical Abstracts or America: History and Life.
+One way of doing this comparative interpretation, is looking for bibliographies on a subject or using the keyword "historiography" in UC Library Search or an online scholarly database such as Historical Abstracts or America: History and Life.